UbiquityRobotics/ubiquity_main/README.md

         sudo apt-get update
         sudo apt-get upgrade

-19. Make sure the file `/etc/modules-load.d/raspi-camera.conf`:
+19. Make sure the file `/etc/modules-load.d/raspi-camera.conf` exists:

         # This command is no longer needed; it has already been done
         # with the standard image.